controlplane-com/terraform-provider-cpln/docs/index.md

 Authenticate using one of the following methods:

 1. CLI
   - [Install the CLI](https://docs.controlplane.com/reference/cli#installation) and execute the command `cpln login`.
-After a successful login, the provider will use the `default` profile to authenticate.
+After a successful login, the Terraform provider will use the `default` profile to authenticate.
 To use a different profile, set the `profile` variable when initializing the provider or set the `CPLN_PROFILE` environment variable.

 2. Token
   - The `token` variable can be set when initializing the provider or by setting the `CPLN_TOKEN` environment variable.